xxdavid/gimel/README.md

 (Cons 120 (Cons 3628800 Nil))
 ```

+## Known issues
+- the typechecker allows partial application (like `facts = map fact`) but the compiler (which is a subsequent phase) does not, and it ends up as a runtime error (like segfault) when you run your program
+- if you define a general function like `id x = x` but don't use it, the typechecker will complain because it cannot infer a monomorphic type; you have to use it (e.g. by defining `five = id 5`) to make the typechecker happy
+- the `--run` parameter of `gimel` does not really work (I don't know why)

 ## Why the name?
 Gimel is a Hebrew letter (ג) that resembles lambda and so it looked like a perfect name for a functional language to me.

 ## Acknowledgement
-I was inspired by the beatiful series [Compiling a Functional Language Using C++](https://danilafe.com/blog/00_compiler_intro/).
-It helped me to understand the G-Machine and I looked into it from time to time when I got lost with the implementation.
+I was inspired by the beautiful series [Compiling a Functional Language Using C++](https://danilafe.com/blog/00_compiler_intro/).
+It helped me to understand the G-Machine, the intros to each chapter guided me through compiler design, and I looked into it from time to time when I got lost with the implementation.

 I used `llvm-hs-pure` for generating the LLVM IR and its documentation is very sparse (as for almost every Haskell library) so [this awesome talk](https://www.youtube.com/watch?v=_Qb0mL72l2o) and [this excellent blog post](https://blog.josephmorag.com/posts/mcc3/) were a great help to me.